kahalewai/agbac/readme.md

 > An AI agent may perform an action on behalf of a human user **only when both the agent and the human are independently authorized for that action**.

 All implementations of AGBAC accomplish this (even AGBAC-Min) but the secret sauce is how AGBAC was built.
-Instead of building something completely new, I did the due dilligence research to determine how existing standards and technology can be used to accomplish this.
+Instead of building something completely new, performed the due diligence research to determine how existing standards and technology can be used to accomplish this.
 AGBAC does **not** introduce new token formats, cryptographic primitives, or identity providers.
+This means it works with all existing IAM Solutions!

 AGBAC is designed to: